jpuritz/EecSeq/Protocol.md

 ## Split finished cDNA library for each sample into two vials
 * One tube for sequencing
 * One tube for probe synthesis

+#### Note that this step is optional as sequening the probes directly is not necessary for exome capture analysis.
+Alternatively, a portion of the mRNA library can be saved before DSN normalization for sequencing.

 ---